jaanvi-prabhakar/appsec-bot/README.md

-# 🛡️ AppSec Bot Assistant
+# AppSec Bot Assistant

 > **AI-powered AppSec assistant for Jira – smart comments, remediation help, and ticket updates.**

 ---

-## 📌 Overview
+## Overview

 The AppSec Bot Assistant is a GenAI-powered virtual Application Security engineer.
 It monitors Jira tickets for high-risk vulnerabilities, automatically comments on developer threads, provides remediation advice using OpenAI, and updates the ticket status, all in real-time or near real-time.

 ---

-## 🚀 Features
+## Features

 - ✅ Connects to Jira Cloud via REST API
 - ✅ Auto-comments on high & critical vulnerability tickets
-- ✅ Detects developer messages like “Need help with remediation” and responds using OpenAI
+- ✅ Detects developer messages like "Need help with remediation" and responds using OpenAI
-- ✅ Recognizes “This has been fixed” and moves ticket to `In Testing`
+- ✅ Recognizes "This has been fixed" and moves ticket to `In Testing`
 - ✅ Logs all ticket interactions and status changes
 - ✅ (Stretch) Maintains a stateful chat log per ticket
 - ✅ (Stretch) Summarizes final resolution in a closing comment

 ---

-## 🧠 Tech Stack
+## Tech Stack

 - **Python 3**
 - **FastAPI** – API backend & optional dashboard